amit4184/ezyresource/docs/ec-designer/plugins-integrations/wordpress-plugin-setup.md

 ---
 title: WordPress Plugin Setup
 ---
-### **EzyCreate Plugin Installation Guide**

-**Step 1: Upload the Plugin**

-* Go to **WordPress Admin > Plugins > Add New > Upload Plugin**

-* Upload the .zip file provided by EzyCreate.

-**Step 2: Install and Activate**

-* Click “Install Now”, then click “Activate” once installation is complete.

-**Step 3: Access Plugin Settings**

-* From the navigation menu, select **“EzyCreate Products”**.

-**Step 4: Configure Plugin Settings**
+## **EzyCreate and Wordpress Plugin**

+* One-click product synchronization
+* Built-in visual designer
+* Automated order routing
+* Instant fulfillment-ready files
+* Increased conversions & customer satisfaction

+## **Prerequisites**

+* ✓ WordPress 5.8+
+* ✓ WooCommerce 6.0+
+* ✓ PHP 7.2+
+* ✓ MySQL 5.7+
+* ✓ EzyCreate credentials

+## **Installation Steps**

+**Step 1: Download & Upload** Download plugin ZIP file and upload via WordPress Plugins → Add New

+**Step 2: Activate Plugin** Click "Activate" to enable EzyCreate integration

+**Step 3: Configure settings** Navigate to Settings and enter your EzyCreate credentials

+**Step 4: Sync & Start Selling** Sync product catalog and start adding customizable products to your store.

+**To Get Started…**

-* Go to Settings, enter the credentials provided by EzyCreate.
+Login to Ezycreate Admin with the login credentials

-* Select your preferred language code (e.g., ja for Japanese, en for English) to load the designer in the default language.

-**Step 5: Import Products**

-* Click “EzyCreate Products” again.
+**Create your products using product blank and template, add variants, prices and images.**

+Publish products to be available on your site.

+Wordpress plugin Installation.

+**Download plugin and install  in plugin directory.**

+**On successful installation, Ezycreate menu will show up in the navigation.**

+Enter credentials to connect store with ezycreate
-* A list of products configured in the EzyCreate Admin will be displayed.

-* Click “Add” to import a product.
+Now click on Ezycreate products, list of products published in ezycreate will be displayed.
+Click on add to add to wocommerce product.

-**Step 6: Product Setup in WooCommerce**

-* The product will be automatically created as a Variable Product in WooCommerce.

-* It will appear under the Products list and on the Shop page.

-**Step 7: Enable Customization Flow**

-* The Customize button will replace the Add to Cart button.

-* This will launch the Product Designer, allowing users to personalize their items.

-**Step 8: Place Order**

-* Users can add the customized product to the cart directly from the designer and place their order.

-**Step 9: Order Management**

-* The order is automatically created in the EzyCreate Admin dashboard.

-* Once processed, you can download the print-ready files to print and ship the product to your customer.
+**Wordpress Product Page with customise button.**

+**Invoke designer on click of customise.**

+**Click on Add to cart button to redirect to your website**

+**On checkout,**

+**Order received by Ezycreate**

+**The print ready files can be downloaded and sent to fulfillment.**